ornellion/100DaysOfCode/OVERVIEW-Round1.md

 ### R1D22
 Started video walkthrough on using VSCode to build sites locally using HTML and CSS.
 Started working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.

+### R1D23
+Continuedvideo walkthrough on using VSCode to build sites locally using HTML and CSS.
+Continued working on code for my [RGB Colour Theory Markers](https://codepen.io/ornellion/pen/eYXRPOp) project.